tridactyl/tridactyl/scripts/browser_types.md

 The reports distinguish mapped, inherited, retained, and removed top-level paths and nested candidate paths.
 A nested row records compatibility evidence used by one or more declarations, not whether a same-named declaration member was emitted.
 Generation also fails when the generated lock, compatibility methods, capability membership, or human policy decisions drift.

+For APIs retained through `partial_support`, unmapped optional input fields are removed by default.
+Direct parameters and browser-provided callback or result fields continue to inherit parent support.

 Remaining limitations are deliberately not presented as a full compatibility guarantee:

 - Inline object-literal input/result members and data aliases to named interfaces are not rewritten.